-During 2021-2022, a team of postdoctoral researchers are participating in a Turkish-Armenian Relations project.
-The seven researchers are working on independent research, focused on aspects of relations between Armenians, Turks, and (where relevant) other communities that have surrounded them.
+Cohorts of postdoctoral researchers participate in a scheme to advance academic research on Armenian—Turkish Relations.
+The researchers carry out independent research, focused on aspects of relations between Armenians, Turks, and (where relevant) other communities that have surrounded them.

 - Recent initiatives (1999-2021) addressing the multicultural past of the Kurdish-Armenian region of Turkey and the 1915 genocide, of which the city of Diyarbakır was the scene.